 3D Printing of Molecular Potential Energy Surface Models

 Additive manufacturing, commonly known as 3D printing, is gaining popularity in a variety of applications and has recently become routinely available.
-Today, 3D printing services are not only found in engineering design labs and through online companies, but also in university libraries offering student access. in addition, affordable options for home hobbyists have already been introduced.
-Here, we demonstrate the use of 3D printing to generate plastic models of molecular potential energy surfaces useful for understanding molecular structure and reactivity. © 2014 the American Chemical Society and Division of Chemical Education, Inc.
+Today, 3D printing services are not only found in engineering design labs and through online companies, but also in university libraries offering student access.
+In addition, affordable options for home hobbyists have already been introduced.
+Here, we demonstrate the use of 3D printing to generate plastic models of molecular potential energy surfaces useful for understanding molecular structure and reactivity.

 The definitive version is available at http://dx.doi.org/10.1021/ed500199m